roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/ToUpperAttribute.md

 # ToUpperAttribute [..](../README.md#documentation-index 'Documentation Index')

-Used to mutated the specified string to a uppercase.
+Used to mutate the specified string to a uppercase.

 **Namespace:** System.ComponentModel.DataMutations<br />
 **Implements:** System.ComponentModel.DataMutations.MutationAttribute (in System.ComponentModel.Mutations)